Connectedness principle for $3$-folds in characteristic $p>5$: Proof of the main statement

+{\bf Step 5:} In this step, we conclude the proof by showing that, in the equicharacteristic case with perfect residue field, condition ($5'$) of Definition \ref{def p1 link} holds. {Throughout this step, we assume that $f \colon X \rar S$ is a projective morphism between varieties defined over a perfect field of characteristic $p>5$.}

-To show condition (5) in Definition \ref{def p1 link} we argue as in the proof of \cite{kollar_singularities}*{Proposition 4.37}.
+We continue with the notation of Step 4.
+To show condition {($5'$)} in Definition \ref{def p1 link} we argue as in the proof of \cite{kollar_singularities}*{Proposition 4.37}.
 By \cite{Ber20}*{Theorem 22}, we have that $R^i h_* \O Y'.=0$ for $i \geq 1$.
 Thus, $H^1(Y'_t,\O Y'_t.)=0$ for every $t \in Z$ by Lemma \ref{lemma_tree_curves}.
 Thus, $(Y'_t)_\mathrm{red}$ is a tree of smooth rational curves for every $t \in Z$.
 Since all the connected components of $Y'_t$ have to meet at the two intersection points of $Y'_t \cap B \subs Y'. \sups =1.$, it follows that the tree consists of just one curve.
-Thus, condition (5) in Definition \ref{def p1 link} holds.
+Thus, condition {($5'$)} in Definition \ref{def p1 link} holds. \end{proof}